RU Logo 2024

 Africa, the Middle East, and South Asia

 Established in 2gateway 460px008 in response to student and community interest, the Department of African, Middle Eastern, and South Asian Languages and Literatures (AMESALL) at Rutgers, the State University of New Jersey continues a long tradition of scholarly excellence and innovative teaching in the languages and literatures of Africa, the Middle East, and South Asia.
-We provide instruction in languages such as Akan (Twi), Arabic, Hebrew, Hindi, Persian, Swahili, Turkish and Urdu using the latest methodologies and technologies of heritage and second language learning.
+We provide instruction in languages such as Akan (Twi), Arabic, Aramaic, Bengali, Hebrew, Hindi, Persian, Swahili, Turkish, Urdu, and Yoruba. using the latest methodologies and technologies of heritage and second language learning.
 In addition, we offer introductory and specialized courses taught in English on a broad spectrum of topics, including literature, folklore and translation.

 White RU Logo